title

 Black Parlophone label with silver print Type-7:

-This 7th label have two "EMI" marks, which are silver print (reversed).
+This 7th label has two "EMI" marks, which are silver print (reversed).

-1) printed in silver color only, without using white color.
+1) Printed in silver ink only, without using white.

-2) erased a silver circle around the label
+2) The silver circle around the label was removed.

-3) changed the words at the perimeter of the label
+3) The text at the perimeter of the label was changed:

 • "This record" into "This recording"